Melimet/distributed-systems/README.md

-# Distributed file system
+# Distributed File System

 #### Erkka Rahikainen, Valtteri Kodisto, Joni Taajamo

 ## Introduction

-The aim of this project is to design and implement a distributed file system that is scalable, reliable and has a strong consistency while maintaining ease of deployment.
-The use case is similiar to AWS s3, so it has large amounts of users storing large amounts of data.
-In this architecture the client communicates with a Distributed hash table(reverse proxy), which in turn interacts with the distributed clusters responsible for storing files.
-Each file root directory has a hash key so a specific cluster is responsible for a set of directories decided by the DHT.
-Each cluster has a leader and a follower (read replica) in case if the leader node fails.
+The aim of this project is to design and implement a distributed file system that is scalable, reliable, and maintains strong consistency while ensuring ease of deployment.
+The use case is similar to AWS S3, catering to large numbers of users storing vast amounts of data.
+In this architecture, the client communicates with a Distributed Hash Table (DHT, acting as a reverse proxy), which in turn interacts with distributed clusters responsible for storing files.
+Each file's root directory is associated with a hash key, assigning a specific cluster to a set of directories determined by the DHT.
+Each cluster has a leader and a follower (read replica) to provide redundancy in case the leader node fails.

-## Architectural overview
+## Architectural Overview

 ![Architecture](https://github.com/Melimet/distributed-systems/assets/33700058/b09cdb32-0776-4bf0-b06f-02bdd806f0f2)

 ### Client

-The client initiates requests to the DHT which handles the responses received.
+The client initiates requests to the DHT, which then handles the responses.

-### Distributed hash table (DHT)
+### Distributed Hash Table (DHT)

-DHT is responsible for handling client requests.
-The client requests are then sent to a specific cluster based on a hash key formed from the file directory which the requests wants to use.
-One of the DHTs is the leader and others are followers.
-Whenever a new cluster is created, the leader DHT syncs the follower DHTs to match the updated hash table.
-The updated is then synchronously waited to process on follower nodes before more requests are processed.
+The DHT is responsible for processing client requests, which are then forwarded to a specific cluster based on a hash key derived from the file directory targeted by the request.
+One of the DHTs acts as the leader, with the others as followers.
+When a new cluster is created, the leader DHT synchronizes the follower DHTs to reflect the updated hash table.
+This update is then synchronously processed on follower nodes before handling more requests.

-### Clusters and data storage nodes
+### Clusters and Data Storage Nodes
 ![Node architecture](https://github.com/Melimet/distributed-systems/assets/33700058/1636c968-48d8-4a30-bac1-7a2fcf3ddbcb)

 Clusters consist of a leader node and follower nodes.
-The leader node is responsible for operating on the stored data(Create, update, delete).
-As the s3 use case is more read heavy, all the followers can respond to read requests, while only the leader is responsible for other data operations.
+The leader node handles data operations (create, update, delete).
+Given the S3 use case's read-heavy nature, all followers can respond to read requests, while only the leader handles other data operations.

-Clusters are scaled by "splitting" them in half.
-Whenever a new cluster is created, the leader DHT is informed about the new Cluster and the hash key address space is updated.
-So for example if previously Cluster 1 had responsibilities for hash keys 1-10, now it is responsible for hash keys 1-5 and Cluster 2 is responsible for hash keys 6-10.
-At the start, Cluster 2's state would be based on Cluster 1's database state.
+Clusters scale by "splitting" in half.
+When a new cluster is formed, the leader DHT updates the hash key address space.
+For example, if Cluster 1 initially managed hash keys 1-10, it might now handle keys 1-5, with Cluster 2 taking over keys 6-10.
+Initially, Cluster 2's state mirrors that of Cluster 1's database.

-## Solution techniques
+## Solution Techniques

-### Logical clock
+### Logical Clock

-Logical clocks are used to maintain the order of operations inside a cluster.
-The sequence ID requested from the leader node to ensure consistency among nodes in a cluster.
+Logical clocks ensure the order of operations within a cluster.
+Sequence IDs are requested from the leader node to maintain consistency among nodes.

 ### Synchronization

-If a follower node is out of sync, it will be detected when the node asks the leader node for the latest sequence id.
-After a timeout, the follower node will then send a synchronization request to the leader node to get the missing requests.
-Leader nodes will store `x` latest requests to be able to synchronize with other nodes.
-Leader node of a cluster will never be out of sync as it is the only one processing state mutating requests.
+If a follower node falls out of sync, it's detected when the node requests the latest sequence ID from the leader.
+After a timeout, the follower sends a synchronization request to the leader to retrieve missing requests.
+Leader nodes store `x` number of latest requests for synchronization purposes.
+A leader node of a cluster will never be out of sync as it exclusively processes state-changing requests.

-If the node responding does not have the missing requests, the node that sent the synchronization request will discard its entire database and request a full synchronization from a node.
+If a node lacks the missing requests, the requesting node discards its entire database and requests full synchronization from another node.

 ### Virtualization and Kubernetes

-The use of virtualization and Kubernetes facilitates easy deployment, management, and scaling of the distributed file system.
+Virtualization and Kubernetes facilitate easy deployment, management, and scaling of the distributed file system.

 ### Redis

-Redis is incorporated to enhance system performance, acting as a fast and scalable data store, possibly for caching frequently accessed data.
-In this solution, redis will be used for long time storage aswell, utilising redis persistence.
+Redis enhances system performance, serving as a fast, scalable data store, potentially for caching frequently accessed data.
+In this solution, Redis is also used for long-term storage, utilizing its persistence features.

-#### Messaging between nodes
+#### Messaging Between Nodes

-## Description of messages sent and received by nodes
+## Description of Messages Sent and Received by Nodes

 ### Client - DHT
-Involves basic API requests from the client, handled by the reverse proxy.
-Below is an example of a client requesting files inside a specific file path.
+Involves basic API requests from the client, managed by the reverse proxy.
+Below is an example of a client requesting files within a specific file path.

 ```
 SELECT